 About me

 I am a third-year CS PhD student at Vanderbilt University, advised by Dr. Jie Ying Wu at MAPLE Labs, where we develop algorithms and systems to enhance robot-assisted surgeries.
-My research aims to bridge 3D scene understanding and robot learning at scale specifically for surgical robots.
-I focus on two directions: (1) generating photorealistic, physics-grounded synthetic data to train and evaluate 3D vision models, and (2) developing multimodal learning methods, such as RGB-D pretraining, to capture both semantic and spatial/geometric information in endoscopic scenes.
+My research interests are in unified 2D/3D visual understanding, specifically targetted in surgical robotics.
+I focus on two directions: (1) generating photorealistic, physics-grounded synthetic data to train and evaluate 3D vision models, and (2) self-supervised learning for visual and spatial understanding.
 Ultimately, my goal is to build embodied surgical AI systems that reduce surgeon workload and democratize access to high-quality care, especially in low-resource communities.
-I have been supported by an NIH T32 training fellowship.
+I am currently working on the AI Research team at Intuitive Surgical, Inc. and have been supported by an NIH T32 training fellowship.

 For collaboration, party invites, or any other inquiries, please contact me at john.j.han@vanderbilt.edu.
 I would love to get to know you and your work.
 Soli Deo Gloria!